How to Migrate an Apache Website to ServBay

 Important Note

-In ServBay, rewrite rules and PHP handling rules are already pre-configured, so users do not need to manually create configuration files.
+In ServBay, Rewrite rules and PHP handling rules are already pre-configured, so users do not need to manually write configuration files.

 Below is a theoretical Caddy configuration example for comparison and understanding: